 Let Us Help With Your PTSD

 Here at Lisa Rogers Counseling, we offer a variety of treatment options.
-We are a New-York based practice, but we provide teletherapy in New York, California, Texas, Illinois, Vermont, New Jersey, and Florida.
+We are a New-York based practice, but we provide teletherapy in New York, California, Texas, Illinois, Vermont, Georgia, New Jersey, and Florida.

 Our services include: